Serious about juicing on a daily basis?

 The most common response was they hate cleaning the juicer!

-2 New Juicers, Juisir and Juicero are taking a unique approach to juicing
+2 New Juicers, Julavie (previously called Juisir) and Juicero are taking a unique approach to juicing

-With Juisir and Juicero, Ingredients are placed in a bag and hence the produce does not come into contact with juicer resulting in zero cleaning of the juicer.
+With Julavie and Juicero, Ingredients are placed in a bag and hence the produce does not come into contact with juicer resulting in zero cleaning of the juicer.

 Personally I think these 2 new machines are setting the direction for the future of domestic juicing and in many ways it reminds me of how the iPhone and Android devices have changed the way we think of mobile phones.

-The big difference between Juicero and Juisir actually draws another parallel with the 2 leading mobile platforms (Apple’s closed system vs the more open Android platform).
+The big difference between Juicero and Julavie actually draws another parallel with the 2 leading mobile platforms (Apple’s closed system vs the more open Android platform).

 Juicero, the electrically operated juice press developed by Doug Evans in the US, is a closed system that uses 4 tons of pressure to crush pre-prepared bags of ingredients and produce a fresh glass of juice.
 The downside with Juicero is that you can only use the pre-filled juice packs and these are currently only available in 3 US states: California, Nevada and Arizona.